westey-m/semantic-kernel-1/docs/decisions/0041-updated-vector-store-design.md

 title: Chat History Break Glass
 ---
 classDiagram
-    note for IVectorStore "Can manage records for any scenario" note for IVectorCollectionsManager "Can manage collections and\nindexes for core scenarios" note for CustomerHistoryVectorStore "Decorator class for IVectorStore that maps\nbetween the customer model to our model" note for CustomerCollectionManagement "Creates indices using\nCustomer requirements"
+    note for IVectorDBRecordsService "Can manage records for any scenario" note for IVectorDBCollectionsService "Can manage collections and\nindexes for core scenarios" note for CustomerHistoryVectorDBRecordsService "Decorator class for IVectorDBRecordsService that maps\nbetween the customer model to our model" note for CustomerVectorDBCollectionManagement "Creates indices using\nCustomer requirements"

     namespace SKAbstractions{
-        class IVectorCollectionsManager{
+        class IVectorDBCollectionsService{
             <<interface>>
             +CreateChatHistoryCollection
             +CreateSemanticCacheCollection